Where To Use Large Format Tile For Unique Designs

 If required, rinse with a cloth and warm water.
 For heavy usage, wait for three days.
 Apply sealants and polishes only after 3 weeks, and then only as directed by the manufacturer.

-Cutting Large Format Tile
+Cutting Oversized Tile

 There will be instances when they must be cut to fit your walls and floors throughout the installation.
 This requires a heavy-duty cutter that is capable of reconfiguring your large format tiles.